-The sandy beaches are the most exposed to waste of all kinds, rejected on one side by the sea after sometimes years of drifting, and on the other thrown or left voluntarily by humans.
+Sandy beaches are the most exposed to waste of all types, both deposited by the sea – sometimes after years adrift – and intentionally dropped or left by people.

-BeBot is controlled by remote control (range 150m) and signals its presence if necessary.
+BeBot is operated by remote control (range of 150 m) and announces its presence when necessary.